-- Baby changing facilities can be found in the assessable toilet next to Visitor Reception, in the car park.
+- Baby changing facilities can be found in the accessible toilet next to Visitor Reception, in the car park.

-- If you fancy a picnic, you’re welcome to picnic in the grounds.
-We have dedicated picnic tables in and around the play area and next to Visitor Reception in the car park.
+- There are picnic tables in and around the Natural Play Area and next to Visitor Reception in the car park.

 - On rainy days some of the paths on the estate can be muddy.